go-resty/resty/README.md

 ## It might interest you :)

-Resty author also published following projects to Go Community.
+Resty author also published following projects for Go Community.

-  * [aah framework](https://aahframework.org) - Web and API framework for Go.
+  * [aah framework](https://aahframework.org) - A scalable, performant, rapid development - Web framework for Go.
   * [go-model](https://github.com/jeevatkm/go-model) - Robust & Easy to use model mapper and utility methods for Go `struct`.

 ## Usage